| Title: | Client Library for SpatioTemporal Asset Catalog |

 a |

-Either a doc_catalog
+Either a doc_catalog, doc_collection,

-or doc_item
+doc_collections, doc_items or doc_item

 object depending on the subclass and search fields parameters of q